-To disable the HOLD key using the Configuration File:
+- > To disable the HOLD key using the Configuration File: - Use the table below as reference.

-Table 23-11: Disabling the HOLD Key , TUDIC 20 11.
-Disubiling unc. ,
+Table 23-11: Disabling the HOLD Key

 Parameter Description [system/disable_hold_button] Disables the HOLD key on the phone's keypad.
 The HOLD key is used to place a call on hold, or to resume a held call.